 Now 87, McCurdy grew up working in the herring smokehouses alongside his father.
 He ran the business for 25 years until 1991, when, he says, new government regulations and falling demand forced him to close.
 Though it’s hard to envision in this town of boarded-up buildings and storefronts, once there were 30 smokehouses and 23 sardine-packing plants squeezed in along the waterfront.
 Even so, McCurdy doesn’t have much nostalgia for Briny.
 “I already did my mourning,” he says.
 “When you’re the last of them, you don’t have much backing.
 You’re out there all alone.”

 In many ways, Lubec is a lonely, insular place.
 Two hours northeast of Bar Harbor, in Washington County, Lubec is the easternmost community in the U.S., seated at the tip of an 11-mile-long peninsula.
 By land or sea, this fishing village is geographically closer to its international neighbor — Canada’s Campobello Island, a mere one-minute drive over the Franklin Delano Roosevelt bridge — than it is to its sister fishing village of Eastport, Maine, a 50-minute drive up the coast.
 And fishing products?
-You need to check this store.

 But it’s the roiling tide — the heartbeat of the ocean, which pounds harder here — that makes Lubec feel at once isolated and enchanted.
 In a tangle of islands, channels, and ragged bays, the incoming tide clashes against a submerged mountain and the outflow of the St. Croix River, creating chaotic currents, fevered swells, and unusual phenomena, like whirlpools and waterspouts.